 East of the Acropolis and just beyond the conjunction of the central avenues of Queen Amalia and Queen Olga, visitors can admire the Hadrian's Gate.
 The gate was built to celebrate the arrival of the Roman Emperor Hadrian, great benefactor of the city, who passed below when he came to attend the inauguration of the temple of Olympian Zeus, ruins of which are preserved behind until today.
 It was the most monumental and majestic temple dedicated to the father of the gods, Zeus.
 It was built by Emperor Hadrian, had 104 columns, of which only survived the 15th and 16th lying sprawled on the ground.

-Adjacent to Zappeion, is the National Garden and the building of the Greek Parliament.
-In the garden, visitors can admire hundreds of species of trees and plants, various bird species, lakes and archaeological remains such as a Roman villa mosaic and marble remains scattered all over its premises.
+Adjacent to Zappeion, you'll find more exciting things to see in Athens.
+Spend some time discovering the National Garden, situated right next to the building of the Greek Parliament.
+In the gardens, visitors can admire hundreds of species of trees and plants, various bird species, lakes and archaeological remains such as a Roman villa mosaic and marble remains scattered all over its premises.
 The building of the Greek Parliament is the former Royal Palace and was built in 1840, constituting the house of King Otto, overlooking Syntagma Square.
 The building of the Old Parliament is located on Stadiou Street and is one of the most representative examples of neoclassical architecture.
 The Parliament remained at this building until 1932, when it moved to its current, much larger building.